14 Unforgettable Things to Do With Kids and Toddlers in Jamaica

 13. Go Horseback Riding in the Ocean

-Horseback riding is exciting in any place, but horseback riding in the ocean takes the activity to new heights.
+When in Jamaica with kids, horseback riding in the ocean is one activity that should be experienced at least once.
 Take your whole family on an unforgettable ride through Jamaica's lush countryside, onto a pristine beach, then straight into the ocean.
 Watch them squeal as they first enter the warm water on horseback.
 Be sure to take a camera to preserve the priceless memory.

 The horseback ride is guided and can be booked through several companies that offer horseback riding packages.
 Check with your hotel for their recommendations.